Unit 8: PDE Modelling in Key AIMS Domains

 💡 Hint

-8.6 Dimensionless regimes
+8.6 Dimensionless regimes — why the three sites differ

 Péclet \mathrm{Pe} wH/\kappa advection vs. diffusion across the column

-Storm-to-diffusive \tau_{\text{storm}} / T_\kappa how deep a storm signal penetrates
+Storm-to-diffusive \tau_{\text{storm}} / T_\kappa how deep a storm signal reaches

-For the canonical mid-shelf column (Davies Reef in §9.1) with H = 100 m, \kappa_m = 10^{-3} m²/s, w_0 = 10^{-5} m/s:
+For a representative GBR column (H = 100 m, \kappa = 10^{-3} m²/s, w = 10^{-5} m/s):

-• T_\kappa \approx 116 days — a 30-day run only mixes a fraction of the column.
+• T_\kappa \approx 116 days — a 30-day run mixes only a fraction of the column.

-• \tau_d / T_\kappa \sim 10^{-2} — the diurnal cycle is much faster than bulk mixing, so it lives in a thin near-surface layer.
+• The daily cycle is ~100× faster than bulk mixing, so it stays trapped in a thin surface layer.

 Do the §8.6 arithmetic for all three capstone sites (Unit 9 §9.1).
 Using each site’s depth (H_A = 15 m, H_B = 60 m, H_C = 100 m), with \kappa_m = 10^{-3}\,\text{m}^2/\text{s} and w_0 = 10^{-5}\,\text{m/s} for all three, compute per site: \mathrm{Pe} = w_0 H / \kappa_m, the diffusive time T_\kappa = H^2/\kappa_m in days, and the diffusive penetration depth \sqrt{\kappa_m \tau} for a 3-day storm.
 Check your numbers against the regime labels in the Unit 9 site table — do you reproduce “\mathrm{Pe} \ll 1 / \sim 1 / \gg 1”?
 One of the three labels deserves a caveat; identify which and explain (hint: how much of Site C’s column does a 30-day run actually mix?).